-In order to turn a profit, the PG-rated, $20 million Can’t Stop the Music needed to downplay The Village People’s gay disco origins and hopefully attract the same clueless pop/teen record-buying audience that never “got” the group’s homoerotic costuming or the gay subtext of songs like YMCA and Macho Man.
+In order to achieve the kind of mainstream success necessary to turn a profit, the PG-rated, $20 million Can’t Stop the Music needed to downplay The Village People’s gay disco origins and hopefully attract the same clueless pop/teen record-buying audience that incredibly never picked up on the group’s homoerotic costuming or the gay subtext of songs like YMCA and Macho Man.

 |Chaka Khan has a cameo as a member of the Triple Rock Baptist Church choir|

 But despite my initial misgivings, John Landis’ The Blues Brothers ultimately did more than win me over, I actually fell in love with it.
-This ragtag tale of two musical miscreants on a mission of reform took me back to my childhood; the film striking me as a hip update of those overblown slapstick chase comedies like The Great Race (1965) crossed with those all-star cameo epics like Around the World in 80 Days (1956).
-Set in contemporary Chicago, the tone of The Blues Brothers and its depiction of Black culture is forever skirting the fine line between veneration and patronizing (Black artists are the supporting cast in a film dedicated to the music they invented).
-But the overall cleverness and humor of the film allows it to coast on a great deal of good intentions, goodwill, and the exhilaration that comes from The Blues Brothers being a bang-up, enjoyably silly musical comedy.
+This ragtag tale of two musical miscreants on a mission of reform took me back to my childhood; the film struck me as a hip update of those overblown slapstick chase comedies like The Great Race (1965), crossed with a hip Bob Hope Bing Crosby vibe, all added to one of those all-star cameo epics like Around the World in 80 Days (1956).
+Set in contemporary Chicago, the tone of The Blues Brothers and its depiction of Black culture is forever skirting the fine line between veneration and patronization (the Black artists are the supporting cast in a film dedicated to the music they invented), but the overall cleverness and humor of the film allows it to coast a great deal on good intentions, goodwill, and the exhilaration that comes from The Blues Brothers being a bang-up, enjoyably silly musical comedy.

 |Kathleen Freeman as Sister Mary Stigmata (The Penguin)|